openebs-archive/openebs-docs/docs/jivaguide.md

 -  Ensure all Jiva replica pods of the PV are running.
 Faulty replica pod will be in `crashloopBackoff` state from 1.0.0 version.

-- Go to the corresponding Nodes of healthy and faulty replica and list all then snapshots under **/var/openebs/<PV-name>**.
+- Go to the corresponding Nodes of healthy and faulty replica and list all the snapshots under **/var/openebs/<PV-name>**.

   Example for Healthy replica: